Skip to Main Content

 Ready to Apply?

 To apply to one of our two pathways, follow the application procedures for the specific special education program concentration that interests you.
-Applications for the next cohort to begin each Summer or Fall are due February 1.
-After February 1st, you will be contacted to sign up for an interview day; at this time, you will indicate your interest in applying to the 1-year, Summer start Residency/Student Teaching Pathway or 2-year, Fall start Working/Intern Pathway by choosing your pathway interview day.
+Applications for the next cohort to begin each Summer or Fall have a priority deadline of March 1st and the deadline as April 1st.
+After these respective dates you will be contacted to sign up for an interview day; at this time, you will indicate your interest in applying to the 1-year intensive program, 1-year intensive program with the SMTR scholarship, or 2-year, Fall start pathway by choosing your pathway interview day.

 Learn about pre-requisites for the credential programs, download the application and resources, and see who to contact for help with your application: